swcarpentry/git-novice/episodes/04-changes.md

 $ git diff
 ```

-There is no output:
-as far as Git can tell,
-there's no difference between what it's been asked to save permanently
-and what's currently in the directory.
-However,
+There is no output.
+Without any arguments, `git diff` compares the working directory and the staging area.
+After `git add`, the two versions are identical and there is nothing to show.

-if we do this:
+However, if we do this:

 ```bash
 $ git diff --staged